 If you have lost or forgotten your National Insurance number you can phone the National Insurance helpline on 0300 200 3500.
 They will not provide your details over the phone but they will post them to you.
 For more information visit https://www.gov.uk/lost-national-insurance-number

-You can register to vote from 15 years of age and your details will be added to the register from the date you become eligible, usually your 16th birthday.
+You can register to vote from 15 years of age (and in some cases when you are 14) and your details will be added to the register from the date you become eligible, usually your 16th birthday.

 You will not be able to vote until you become eligible which depends on the type of election.

 In order to vote in an election you must meet the following requirements:

 Your name must be on the Electoral Register

 You must be 16 or over for Scottish Elections and 18 or over for UK Elections